Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week4/1_Design_Trade_Offs.md

 	2. Architecture
 	3. RTL
 	4. Practicalities (power supply, cooling, size limitations)
-* There are many ways to produce a
+* There are many ways to produce a correct design, however the best design for a specific scenario will be influenced by :
+	* Speed requirements
+	* Power
+	* Size
+	* Simplicity